Regulatory Model Numbers

 Green Normal operations.
 Due to power supply and fan redundancy, this LED will remain green if a single fan or power supply is missing or in a failed state.

-Blue / Blinking Blue The locater function is active.
+Blue / Blinking Blue The locator function is active.

-Amber / Yellow / Orange Two or more fans (any combination of fan modules or PSU fans) are disconnected or malfunctioning or incompatible.
-The switch will automatically execute a “graceful shutdown” shortly.
+Amber / Yellow / Orange Two or more fans (any combination of fan modules or PSU fans) are disconnected, malfunctioning, or incompatible.

 Fan Status LED Green All fan and power modules are operating normally.